 When a person or business causes an injury, they should be held responsible for the resulting costs.
 However, proving fault in a civil lawsuit is complex, especially as a potential claimant is in the process of recovering from their injuries and handling medical expenses and other accident-related damages.

-A Pontiac personal injury lawyer could help if you or a loved one was injured in an accident that was not your fault.
+A skilled personal injury lawyer in Pontiac could help if you or a loved one was injured in an accident that was not your fault.

 By explaining your rights, conducting an investigation, evaluating your losses, a skilled attorney at Buckfire & Buckfire, P.C. could pursue the compensation and justice you deserve.